A Bit About Acupuncture, Massage, and Acupuncture Point Injection Therapy

 There is also information in our FAQs section

-Currently we are offering a 60 minute massage for $70* with the option of adding therapeutic 1000 mg CBD oil enhancement for $15 (let Kristin know if you want to add CBD).
-We are also running a New Client 60 Minute Massage Special! $58 for your first 60 minute massage through the end of September 2020.
+Currently we are offering a 60, 90, & 120 minute massage with the option of adding therapeutic 1000 mg full spectrum hemp oil enhancement for $15 (let Kristin know if you want this add-on).

 *please note prices do not include gratuity